-under this vague and inherently speculative test, it is clear that the EU nonbank SDs capital and financial reporting requirements do not satisfy the test for an order of substituted compliance because the EU regulatory framework governing capital and financial reporting is not comparable to U.S. requirements.
-As noted above, this conclusion is supported not only by differences in the countries' respective requirements but also by the CFTC's proposed imposition of numerous significant conditions that it has deemed necessary to compensate for the acknowledged gaps in the EU framework.
+In reaching its preliminary comparability determination, the CFTC used a "principles-based, holistic approach that focuses on whether the applicable foreign jurisdiction's capital and financial reporting requirements achieve comparable outcomes to the corresponding CFTC requirements."
+As a threshold matter, this approach is insufficiently rigorous, leaving far too much room for inaccurate and unwarranted comparability determinations.
+However, even under this vague and inherently speculative test, it is clear that the PRA-designated UK nonbank SDs capital and financial reporting requirements do not satisfy the test for an order of substituted compliance because the UK PRA regulatory framework governing capital and financial reporting is not comparable to U.S. requirements.
+As noted above, this conclusion is supported not only by differences in the country's respective requirements but also by the CFTC's proposed imposition of numerous significant conditions that it has deemed necessary to compensate for the acknowledged gaps in the UK PRA framework.
 In fact, the CFTC's proposed numerous significant conditions are a de facto admission that the regulations are not comparable and that the request should be denied.